smontanari/jashboard/README.md

 * Server side:
     1. Create a folder with name equal to your plugin type name under server/app/plugins i.e. `server/app/plugins/<type_name>`.
     2. Add your own ruby plugin class, extending `Jashboard::Plugin` and implementing a `get_runtime_info` method which will contain the logic necessary to fetch and return the monitor data.

+Of course if you want to do things properly you should add tests for your monitor plugin, **Jasmine** and **FuncUnit** tests for the client/javascript side and **RSpec** and **Cucumber** for the server/ruby side.

-The **Ipsum** monitor plugin is a very simple example that you can look at as a starting point for adding a new monitor plugin.
+The **ipsum** monitor plugin is a very simple example that you can look at as a starting point for adding a new monitor plugin.
 Have fun!

 # Copyright